 These no-bake pumpkin oatmeal cookies are the perfect treat during this transitional season.
 I personally am SO excited for fall, but I won’t lie, the weather still feels like summer where I live in southwest Missouri.

 As I wait for things to cool off so I can pull out my sweaters, no-bake dessert recipes feel like the way to go.
 These are basically the pumpkin version of my no-bake chocolate oatmeal cookies, which are usually made with chocolate and peanut butter.

-These cookies are super simple and made with just eight ingredients.
+These no-bake pumpkin cookies are super simple and made with just eight ingredients.
 You can use quick oats or old fashioned oats for these, just like Lisa’s Basic Oatmeal Cookies that I shared last month (another favorite!).

 - Pumpkin Swirl Slab Pie – a Thanksgiving favorite